 Since last Friday, I’ve been wondering how different America would be had Ronald Regan and his cohorts not opened the flood gates of our healthcare system, to benefit big business….

-Trying to make sense of it all, I’ve Googled “Ronald Regan + Mental Health Care,” and the first paper to pop up was written by Alexandar R Thomas, Department of Sociology and Anthropology, Northeastern University in 1998.
+Trying to make sense of it all, I’ve Googled “Ronald Regan + Mental Health Care,” and the first paper to pop up [link has been removed] was written by Alexandar R Thomas, Department of Sociology and Anthropology, Northeastern University in 1998.
 I’ve read it over and over again….
 Written:

 Conventional wisdom suggests that the reduction of funding for social welfare policies during the 1980s is the result of a conservative backlash against the welfare state.
 With such a backlash, it should be expected that changes in the policies toward involuntary commitment of the mentally ill reflect a generally conservative approach to social policy more generally.
 In this case, however, the complex of social forces that lead to less restrictive guidelines for involuntary commitment are not the result of conservative politics per se, but rather a coalition of fiscal conservatives, law and order Republicans, relatives of mentally ill patients, and the practitioners working with those patients.
 Combined with a sharp rise in homelessness during the 1980s, Ronald Reagan pursued a policy toward the treatment of mental illness that satisfied special interest groups and the demands of the business community, but failed to address the issue: the treatment of mental illness.